Why Physicians Are Adding PRP to Sports Medicine Practices: A Platelet-Rich Plasma Preparation Guide

 • workflow efficiency

-Integrating PRP Into Clinical Practice
+Integrating PRP Into a Sports Medicine Workflow

 • rehabilitation programs